-- 1. Select handicap students of 12 to 16 years of age observe his/her activities and behaviours for a week.
-Discuss with them on various issues in order to collect his/her attitude towards the inadequacy she/he faces and how she /he is coping with that.
+- 1. Select handicap students of 12 to 16 years of age.
+Observe his/her activities and behaviours for a week.
+Discuss with them on various issues in order to collect his/her attitude towards the inadequacy he/she faces and how he/she is coping with that.
 Write a report in about 1000 words. - 2.
 Interview parents and teachers of disabled students of a secondary school and write report in about 100 words.
 Report can describe the various problems faced by them in helping the student in his/her proper development

-- 1. Match the following

-- i.
-Sensorimotor-Birth-2years
+i.
+Sensorimotor Birth-2 years

-- ii.
-Preoperational -2-7 years
+ii.
+Pre operational 2-7 years

-- iii.
-Concrete operational 7-12 years
+iii.
+Concrete Operation 7-12 years

 - iv.
-Formal operational -12 to adulthood

-- 2. Sub average general intellectual functioning which originated during the development period and is associated with impairment in adoptive behaviour

-- 3. Special Education Day care Centre, parental Counselling

-- 4. A physically disabled child is one who is affected with a physical impairment that in any way limits or inhibits his participation in normal activities

-- 5. The primary task of education for a disabled child is to prepare him for adjustment to a socio cultural environment designed to meet the needs of the normal - 6.
+Formal operational 12 years to adulthood - 2.
+Sub average general intellectual functioning which originated during the development period and is associated with impairment in adoptive behavior. - 3.
+Special Education, Day Care Centre, Parental Counselling - 4.
+A physically disabled child is one who is affected with a physical impairment that in any way limits or inhibits his participation in normal activities. - 5.
+The primary task of education for a disabled child is to prepare him for adjustment to a socio-cultural environment designed to meet the needs of the normal. - 6.
 Unable to participate in desirable normal activities of the daily life - 7.
-Accept the children, understand the disabilities, arranging provision, providing opportunities and remedial theory
+Accept the children, understand the disabilities, arranging provision, providing opportunities and remedial theory.